U.S. judge strikes down Mississippi ban on abortions after 15 weeks

 Abortion rights advocates have warned that the Roe precedent could be vulnerable following the October confirmation of Supreme Court Justice Brett Kavanaugh, who is widely seen as an abortion foe.

-Other states have recently passed severe abortion restrictions with an eye toward forcing an eventual showdown at the country's highest court.
+Other states have sought to install severe restrictions in the hope of provoking a legal fight at the nation's top court.
+The Republican-controlled Ohio House of Representatives last week approved a measure that would ban abortions at six weeks, while Iowa's law banning abortions after a fetal heartbeat is detected is tied up in a court battle.

-(Reporting by Joseph Ax in New York; editing by Frank McGurty and G Crosse)
+(Reporting by Joseph Ax in New York; editing by Frank McGurty and Lisa Shumaker)